ivarref/clj-paginate/README.md

 spent too much time on delivering the initial result that would then have to be sorted and paginated.

+## Data requirements

+1. Nodes must be maps.
+2. Vectors passed to `paginate` must be sorted according to `sort-attrs`.

 ## Basic use case example